fbnaulin/ludopop/_posts/2025-04-23-weapon-attacks.md

 | Piercing      | Prick                   | Counter attack     | Impale            |
 | Grappling     | Disarm / unbalance      | Prone, dismount    | Constrict (choke) |

-Treat this table as a reference for common effects, referee could adjust depending on the state of affairs.
+Treat this table as a reference for common effects, referee could adjust depending on the state of affairs.<br>
 When determining your own Detriment effects, consider position, terrain, combat stance.

 Common effects in target: